Self-Paced Learning: Insider Advice Students Need to Succeed

 6 Tips for a successful self-paced learning experience

 To help you get more comfortable with the format, we’ve compiled several expert tips for ensuring you make the most of a self-paced learning experience.
 Consider this advice:

 What kind of time can you devote to school?
 Evaluating the other responsibilities and commitments in your life can help you be realistic about your timeline.
 Malson points out that even with the best of intentions, students who are also parents can face curveballs, like a sick child that keeps them home from class.

 “If a parent spends an entire week caring for a child with the flu, the program is flexible,” Malson says.
 “The work will still need to be competed, but the student won't get penalized for not being prepared by a specific date.”

 Students serving in the military or working jobs with nontraditional hours can also find accommodation.
 “A self-paced program allow students the option to work ahead or catch up as needed to maintain their employment as their first priority,” Malson says.

 Ask a college representative about program structure and pace requirements to make sure you can complete your degree on the timeline you want.

 2. Take control of the timing

-“With an online course, you’re required to log in at certain times and complete work, like you’re a robot doing homework,” says Rasmussen University CBE graduate Kareem Richards.
+“With an online course, you’re required to log in at certain times and complete work, like you’re a robot doing homework,” says Rasmussen University graduate Kareem Richards.
 CBE and self-paced learning courses don’t have those same time constraints.

 Self-paced learning allows lots of flexibility, which can make it easy to forget all about school when life gets busy.
 Richards strongly advises students to make a timetable for each course they need to complete and do their best to adhere to it.